holgerteichgraeber/TimeSeriesClustering.jl/README.md

 An example energy systems optimization problem that uses ClustForOpt for its input data is the package [CapacityExpansion](https://github.com/YoungFaithful/CapacityExpansion.jl), which implements a scalable generation and transmission capacity expansion problem.

 The ClustForOpt package follows the clustering framework presented in [Teichgraeber and Brandt, 2019](https://doi.org/10.1016/j.apenergy.2019.02.012).
 The package is actively developed, and new features are continuously added.
-For a reproducible version of the methods and data of the original paper by [Teichgraeber and Brandt, 2019](https://doi.org/10.1016/j.apenergy.2019.02.012), please refer to [v0.1](https://github.com/holgerteichgraeber/ClustForOpt.jl/tree/v0.1).
+For a reproducible version of the methods and data of the original paper by [Teichgraeber and Brandt, 2019](https://doi.org/10.1016/j.apenergy.2019.02.012), please refer to [v0.1](https://github.com/holgerteichgraeber/ClustForOpt.jl/tree/v0.1) (including shape based methods such as `k-shape` and `dynamic time warping barycenter averaging`).

 This package is developed by Holger Teichgraeber [@holgerteichgraeber](https://github.com/holgerteichgraeber) and Elias Kuepper [@YoungFaithful](https://github.com/youngfaithful).